programming-for-bio/7-remote-subprocess/Code-Review/README.md

 ### 1. Connect to the HPC cluster
-For this code-review you will be reviewing the other user's code by working on the HPC cluster, cloning their repo, and working on it remotely.
+For this code-review you will be reviewing the other user's code by working on the HPC cluster, pulling in their assignment file, and working on it remotely.
 Then you will push the changes back to your repo and make a pull request to the class remote.

-The code below will walk you through all of the `git` commands required to do this, which will include some more complicated methods than we've used in the past, but I'll explain each step as we run it.
+The `git` commands required to do this are bit more complex than we have used so far, but I'll explain each step as we run it and we should encounter no problems.
 Let's start by connecting to the cluster using our shorthand command we set up in class.

 ```bash
 ssh habanero
 ```

 ### 2. cd into your 7-remote-subprocess repo directory
-You should have already cloned your forked 7-remote-subprocess repo during your assignment.
-If not, clone it now, and cd into your directory.
+You should have already cloned **your** forked 7-remote-subprocess repo during your assignment.
+If not, clone it now, and cd into that directory.
 For me the path is `~/PDSB/7-remote-subprocess`, but you may have saved it in a slightly different place.

-Then we are going to create a new separate branch to work on, and on this branch you'll pull in the changes that your assigned students pushed committed changes to on their master branch.
-We can pull in these changes simply by entering the address of their git repo and the name of the requested branch.
+Now that you are in your repo, we are going to create a new separate branch to work on for the code review, and on this branch you'll `pull` in changes in the form of all of the submitted assignments that have been pulled into the course version of the repo.
+We can pull in these changes simply by entering the address of the course git repo and the name of the requested branch (master).
-You will then have access to their assignment files.
+You will then have access to all of the assignment files.

 ```bash